-As of the date of this Annual Report on Form 10-K, we have four employees, of which three are full-time employees and one is a part-time employee.
+As of the date of this Annual Report on Form 10-K, we have nine employees, of which eight are full-time employees and one is a three-quarters time employee.
+Our Chief Medical Officer is a consultant that devotes 75% of his working time to providing services to us.
 None of our employees is represented by a labor union, and we consider our relationship with our employees to be good.